Assassin's Creed: Altaïr's Chronicles: Plot

 Altaïr proceeds to the Temple, only to find an empty chest in the Chalice's place.
-He is then confronted by Lord Basilisk, who reveals that the Chalice is actually a woman before running away.
+He is then confronted by Lord Basilisk, who reveals that the Chalice is a woman before running away.
 Altaïr follows him to Tyre and, after gaining access to the Templars' hold, defeats him again.
-In exchange for sparing his life, Basilisk tells Altaïr that the Chalice has been taken to Jerusalem, and that the Templars are sieging Acre and plan to poison the water supply.
-After fending off the Templar attack in Acre, Altaïr heads to Jerusalem and rescues the Chalice, whom he identifies as Adha, a girl he met and had feelings for in the past.
+In exchange for sparing his life, Basilisk tells Altaïr that the Chalice has been taken to Jerusalem, and that the Templars are besieging Acre and plan to poison the water supply.
+After foiling the Templar plot in Acre, Altaïr heads to Jerusalem and rescues the Chalice, whom he identifies as Adha, a girl he met and had feelings for in the past.
 Adha reveals that the Templars have paid off Harash, the second-in-command of the Assassins, to help them attack the Assassin fortress in Aleppo.
 Altaïr thwarts the attack and assassinates Harash, but while he is away, the Templars re-capture Adha.
 In Tyre, Altaïr battles Basilisk one final time and kills him aboard his ship, but the Templars escape with Adha on a separate ship.
 Altaïr looks into the horizon and vows to find Adha.
+(Note: This plotline was concluded in Altaïr's Codex entries from Assassin's Creed II, where it is revealed that the Templars ultimately killed Adha, and Altaïr avenged her.)

 Reception

-Assassin's Creed: Altaïr's Chronicles for Nintendo DS has an aggregate Metacritic score of 58.

 The game received mixed reviews.
 IGN rated it 7/10, GameSpot 6/10, Nintendo Power 7.5/10, X-Play 2/5, and Game Informer 6.5/10.
 Official Nintendo Magazine gave it 69%.
 In Slide to Plays review of the iOS version, they gave it a 2/4.
+On Metacritic, the Nintendo DS version of the game has an aggregate score of 58, indicating "mixed or average" reviews.